-There are some recipes that are so easy to make and then so tasty to eat that they become a regular part of your cooking repertoire.
+Some recipes are so easy to make and then so tasty to eat that they become a regular part of your cooking repertoire.
 And this slow cooker chicken biryani is one of mine.
 Having made this over the years in a pan on the hob, it has always been a deliciously filling and comforting meal.
-But when I started using my slow cooker more, I tweaked this easy biryani recipe so it can be done without any fuss and cooked all in one pot.
+But when I started using my slow cooker more, I tweaked this easy biryani recipe so it could be done without any fuss and cooked all in one pot.

 What is in this easy chicken biryani recipe?